 Do you know why people swap their old iPhones for the latest version?
 Apple has built luxury and exclusivity into their product.

-The goal of writing a product description is to persuade the reader to purchase the product.
+Write a product description that persuades the reader to purchase the product.

 Personalisation is a great way to increase customer engagement and sales in your online store.